carlykiang/study-app/README.md

 # study-app

-# This is a console based/discord bot created by my team for the 2022 High Tech Hacks Hackathon
+This is a console based/discord bot created by my team for the 2022 High Tech Hacks Hackathon

 # Team members:
-study
+@carlykiang, @BluestoneCreeper, @AlejandroO, @Simar